 Christine's third novel, A Can of Sunshine, was published in New Zealand by RSVP Publishing in October 2013 and was put on the NZ Herald's Best Books of the Year List 2013.
 It was also published by Editions Meridiano Zero (Italy) and Editions Philippe Rey (France) in 2014.

-Her new novel, In Amber’s Wake, will be published by Bateman Books in February 2022 and the film adaptation, which she penned, is being made into a motion picture by the producer of Academy-Award winning Thelma & Louise.
+Her latest novel, In Amber's Wake (Bateman Books, 2022), went straight onto the New Zealand Bestsellers list.
+The film adaptation, which she penned, is being made into a motion picture by the producer of Academy-Award winning Thelma & Louise.
+In early 2023 Christine was selected as a UNESCO – Prague City of Literature writer in residence.

 The critical component of Christine's thesis consisted of a study of the mother-in-law figure in literature in English.
 It explored the cultural stereotype of the mother-in-law in proverbs from around the word, theatre, lyrics and literary references.
 A focus on relative psychological, sociological and anthropological studies also contributed to a deeper understanding of the role of the mother-in-law and the universal vulnerabilities and contradictions attached to this role, particularly as limited to mother-in-law/daughter-in-law relations.
 The main questions of this thesis were: Why is it that of the over twenty works in English to be examined in this study, which range from the fourteenth-century to the twenty-first and encompass four continents, all contain a mother-in-law figure who is presented as jealous, possessive, manipulative, and whose dealings with the daughter-in-law are, at best, catty and unpleasant and, at worst, dangerous and deadly?
 In other words, why is she – in relation to her daughter-in-law – so nasty?
 How does each writer who dares take on this character bloated with stereotype deal with her artistically?